UltraCart/rest_api_v2_sdk_javascript/docs/AffiliateApi.md

 let affiliate = new UltraCartRestApiV2.Affiliate(); // Affiliate | Affiliate to insert
 let opts = {
+  'send_welcome_email': false, // Boolean | Whether to send a welcome email to the affiliate after it is created.
+Defaults to false.
   '_expand': "_expand_example" // String | The object expansion to perform on the result.
 See documentation for examples };
 apiInstance.insertAffiliate(affiliate, opts, (error, data, response) => {